 Using FEC Remote Authenticator

-FEC Remote Authenticator is a standalone application that you can provide to the owner of a Gmail / G Suite email account so that they can authenticate you remotely.
+FEC Remote Authenticator is a standalone application that you can provide to the owner of a Gmail, G Suite, or Office 365 email account so that they can authenticate you remotely.
 This can be especially useful when the custodian uses two-factor-authentication.
 Using FEC Remote Authenticator, eDiscovery and digital forensics practitioners do not have to know the custodian's email password at all.

 The remote authentication workflow works as follows: